FAQs for America's 11 Most Endangered Historic Places

 How can inclusion on the 11 Most Endangered Historic Places list help save my endangered site?

 The 11 Most program uplifts and catalyzes community-led preservation work through a high-impact public awareness campaign resulting in increased visibility, public attention, and new resources to save and activate historic places for the public good.
 Placement on the list raises public awareness and can be a powerful tool for local advocates to rally public support around the country to help save a threatened site.
-The National Trust’s annual announcement generates coverage in national media outlets such as NPR, The New York Times, and Associated Press, along with regional and local media outlets.
+The National Trust’s annual announcement generates coverage in national media outlets such as NPR, The New York Times, USA Today, and Associated Press, along with regional and local media outlets.
 The media spotlight can help amplify local advocacy efforts to save historic places, creating pressure for a change of course.
 Listing can also help attract new stakeholders and supporters to the cause of saving a threatened historic place.

 In some instances, inclusion on the 11 Most list brought endangered sites to the attention of potential new owners or bolstered efforts to attract funding from charitable foundations or individual donors.
-(Please note: Inclusion on the 11 Most list does not come with any funding from the National Trust.)

 What are some examples of sites that have been on the 11 Most Endangered Historic Places list?

-Two exhibits on Google Arts & Culture provide a look back on six different places that previously were on the 11 Most Endangered Historic Places list.
+Two exhibits on Google Arts & Culture provide a look back on six different places that previously were on the 11 Most list.
 Read about each site's significance, hear directly from advocates about the impact of the listing on the preservation of the site, and learn how you can help.

 You can also view the full list of sites previously included on the 11 Most list.